fablabbcn/smartcitizen-docs/docs/index.md

 ========

 !!! warning "We are in Beta!"
 	This documentation is brand new and currently in BETA!
-You can open an [issue](https://github.com/fablabbcn/smartcitizen-docs/issues/new) with your questions or comments
+You can open an [issue](https://github.com/fablabbcn/smartcitizen-docs/issues/new) with your questions or comments.

 ![](https://i.imgur.com/cCbOxV6.jpg)